-The result of the combined fit is $M_A=1.20\pm0.12$ GeV.
+The result of the combined fit is $M_A = 1.20 \pm 0.12$ GeV.
 The chisquare value for this fit is 261 for 235 degrees of freedom.
-The Q^2 distributions for the data and the MC simulation with the best fit M_A are shown in Fig. 8, with all five energy regions combined. (χ^2 109/101 dof) respectively.
+The Q2 distributions for the data and the MC simulation with the best fit M_A are shown in Fig. 7, with all five energy regions combined. (χ^2 109/101 dof) respectively.
 The best fit values for the free parameters in the fit are summarized in Tab.
-III.
+IV.

-In the fit, there is a strong correlation between the nor-

-malization, nonQE/QE, and the two-track to one-track migration; this particular combination provides the best chisquare, but does not affect the fit value of M_A very much.
+In the fit, there is a strong correlation between the normalization, nonQE/QE, and the two-track to one-track migration; this particular combination provides the best chisquare, but does not affect the fit value of M_A very much.
 The migration is expressed such that 0.90 means 10% of the two-track events in each E{rec} and Q{rec}^2 bin should be moved to the corresponding one-track bin; this parameter is being pulled beyond its 5% gaussian constraint for both samples.
-Fixing the 2-track to 1-track migration to its nominal value yields normalization = 1.03, nonQE/QE = 1.13, and proton rescattering 1.43.
-However, M_A is unchanged while the chisquare rises to 269 for 234 degrees of freedom.
+Fixing the 2-track to 1-track migration at 0.95, the one-sigma edge of the 5% error, yields normalization = 0.975, nonQE/QE = 1.26, and proton rescattering 1.20.
+However, M_A is unchanged while the chisquare rises to 261 for 234 degrees of freedom.